 #1 Hanging storage

 Hanging things on the wall can free up a lot more space than you might think.
 Try to hang anything that comes in pairs or multiples – shoes, pots and pans in the kitchen, utensils, jewellery – the list goes on.
 Not only will it be easier to find these things once they are hung up, they’ll be out of the way and can free up some prime real estate on kitchen counters or in closets.
 Hanging these items will also help you keep a good inventory of your personal belongings.
-Even though they should be covered under your policy if they get damaged in the event of a loss, it’s a good idea to keep track of everything (especially the expensive stuff).
-Just in case!
+Even though they should be covered under your policy if they get damaged in the event of a loss, it’s a good idea to keep track of everything (especially the expensive stuff

 Alternatively, use hanging storage units or organizers that can easily be hung up behind doors, in closets or above counters in kitchens.
 Feeling creative?
 DIY and hang items in a fun way using baskets, rope, painted tin cans… whatever fits your aesthetic.
 And, in the event of a loss (let’s say – a flood or a fire), you might be covered under your condo policy for damage that happens to any improvements or unit installments you’ve made.